9 Best Short Treks in Nepal for Beginners

 • Experiencing nature, culture, and religion

-• Tranquil high Himalayan lakes
+• Tranquil, high Himalayan lakes

 • Colorful blooming rhododendron in spring

-• Chances to see the red panda
+• Chances to see the Red Panda

 • Hindu and Buddhist shrines, temples, monasteries, and other monuments

-• Long-ranged eye-captivating mountain views
+• Long-range, eye-captivating mountain views

 Gosainkunda Trek Overview

-Gosaikunda trek begins from Kathmandu with a long drive to Dhunche through the hillside road.
+Gosaikunda Trek begins from Kathmandu with a long drive to Dhunche through the hillside road.
 You walk to Thulo Syabru from Dhunche.
 Then it goes to Lauribinayak and Gosaikunda.
 After exploring the Gosainunda area, you trek to Dhunche and drive to Kathmandu.

 Gosaikunda is a holy place for both Hindus and Buddhists.
 There will be a big festival in August.
 The views from Thulo Syabru and Lauribinayak offer the best Himalayan experience to visitors.
-You might have an opportunity to encounter a red panda on the way to Thulo Syabru in the rhododendron and pine forest.
+You might have the opportunity to encounter a red panda on the way to Thulo Syabru in the rhododendron and pine forest.

 Gosaikunda Trek Itinerary